Providing Accommodations in the Classroom

 Depending on the type of disability, a student may need extended time or a quiet place for exams.
 Testing accommodations may also be needed if the student requires a reader or scribe.
 As a service to the students as well as to faculty, the SSD office provides the location and proctors for these exams.
 The procedure for using testing accommodations is as follows:

-- The student informs the SSD office of an exam by filling out a "Request of Testing Accommodations" form five working days prior to the exam.
+- The student informs the SSD office of exams by filling out a "Request for Testing Accommodations" form five working days prior to the first exam of that specific class.

-- Ask your department to notify us when the exam is ready for pick-up.
+- If you reply back that you would like a SSD to pick up the exam, please ask your department to notify us when the exam is ready for pick-up.
 We will send a courier.
 Please do not send exams through campus mail!

 - We will return the exam the same day or the following morning by courier to your department mailbox.